 When parents are touring a preschool, they are full of questions.
 Someone always asks, “So, all they do is play?” or “My child plays at home, so do I need to send them to preschool to do the same thing?” or even “What do they learn through play, anyway?”

-My answer is always some variation of, “YES!
-Your children need to play and play and play.
-They need to role play and play in the blocks.
-They need to paint, draw, build, explore, observe, discover, and get messy.
+The answer is YES!
+Children need to play, and play, and play some more.
+Preschoolers need to role play and build in the blocks.
+They need to paint, draw, explore, observe, discover, and get messy.
 They need to negotiate with their peers, take turns, make rules, and plan out how they are going to play.
-Young children need lots of opportunities to play.”
+Young children need lots of opportunities to play in many ways.